cyberc0re/MoP-ATT/README.md

 - PvP Trinkets cooldown share with racials such as EMfH, Stoneform, etc.
 - Shows only the talents and trinkets that are currently selected / equipped.
 - Attach icon frames to party or raid frames.(Blizzard , ElvUI, Tukui, oUF, Grid2, etc..)
-- Works with Covenant abilities and soulbinds cooldown reductions
 - Show dampening percentage (%) in arena under the remaining time.
 - Sound alerts for abilities , play a sound when selected cooldowns are activated.
 - Option to sort icons order for each spec by changing icon showing priority.